Jupiter1995/ConCare/README.md

 After building the **in-hospital mortality** dataset, please save the files in ```in-hospital-mortality``` directory to ```data/``` directory.

+## Update

+To make it easier for you to use our code as well as the data, we have uploaded the trained model as well.
+We also upload the demographic (static baseline) information files to the Google Drive.
+You can download it from this link directly. https://drive.google.com/file/d/1TXn4UdtQCzfd7TdDJAo_6_IcnO2LUa1a/view?usp=sharing

 ## Run ConCare

 All the hyper-parameters and steps are included in the `.ipynb` file, you can run it directly.
+You can also load the trained model, which saved in the `concare0` file.